Climate emergency declarations in the United Kingdom

 Climate emergency declarations have been made by multiple jurisdictions in the United Kingdom, including city, county, and borough councils.
 Bills to declare a climate emergency have also been introduced in several other jurisdictions.

 National

-Several bills have been introduced to the Parliament of the United Kingdom which would declare a climate emergency, but none have passed.

-The Climate and Ecological Emergency Bill was tabled as an early day motion on 2 September 2020 and received its first reading the same day.
+In May 2019, the Parliament of the United Kingdom approved a motion to declare a climate emergency, becoming the first national Parliament to do so.
+The motion was tabled by then-Leader of the Opposition Jeremy Corbyn, and passed without a division with bilateral support, although it was not supported by ministers.